melchor629/node-chromecaster-lib/README.md

 $ npm install chromecaster-lib
 ```

+For electron 1.8, node 8 and 9, it will download a compiled version from Github.

 **Mac Users**: You must install portaudio using `brew install portaudio`.

 **Linux Users**: You must install *portaudio19-dev* and *libavahi-compat-libdnssd-dev* packages before installing this one.